 We acknowledge the traditional owners of the land on which we meet: the Gadigal people of the Eora nation in the Eastern Suburbs, the Biddegal people of the Eora nation in St George and the Gweagal people of the Dharawal nation in Sutherland.
-We pay respect to their elders past and present.
+We pay respect to their Elders past, present and emerging.